forwardemail/forwardemail.net/app/views/docs/email-protocols-rfc-compliance-imap-smtp-pop3-comparison/index-hu.md

 # iCloud (Note: iCloud does not support POP3)
 echo "--- iCloud (No POP3 support) ---"
-echo "iCloud does not support POP3" echo ""
+echo "Az iCloud nem támogatja a POP3-at" echo ""

 # Fastmail